ashleychontos/pySYD/docs/usage-cli-glossary.rst

          * **see also:** :term:`--star<--star, --stars>`, :term:`--stars<--star, --stars>`

     ``-g, --globe, --global``
-        do not estimate the global asteroseismic parameter numax and dnu (although I'm not sure why you would want to do that because that's exactly what this software is intended for)
+        do not estimate the global asteroseismic parameter numax and dnu. **This is helpful for the application to cool dwarfs, where detecting solar-like oscillations is quite difficult but you'd still like to characterize the granulation components.**
          * dest = ``args.globe``
          * type = `bool`
          * default = `True`